manwaring/manwaring/README.md

-# manwaring
+# Hello!

-I'm a serverless architect and developer.
+I'm a serverless architect and developer, using managed services first and FaaS when necessary to experiment and solve business problems as quickly and effectively as I can with the least amount of operational overhead possible.
 I prefer TypeScript > JavaScript > Java.
-IaC all the things.
+IaC and automate all the things!